Texas Hollywood: Style

-The building architecture in Texas Hollywood is of two different styles built back to back split between two different areas.
+The building architecture in Texas Hollywood is of two different styles built back to back split between two areas.
 The Western set features a blacksmith, jail, hotel, gallows and clapboard buildings from the American Old West era.
 The Spanish set consists of a town square, a church, and houses found in a typical Mexican pueblo.
 Texas Hollywood remains an active film set.

 Media

 The television series Queen of Swords was filmed May 3, 2000 to December 12, 2000, principally in the Spanish buildings and the surrounding Tabernas Desert.
 The Western buildings were also used for the series with the Western jail serving as the Spanish jail and one of the large Western buildings was converted into a sound stage containing the living quarters of both Senorita Alvarado and Col. Montoya.

 The Doctor Who episode "A Town Called Mercy" was filmed here and at Oasys/Mini Hollywood in 2012.

+Depeche Mode's music video for the song Personal Jesus was filmed there.